Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 - You can cast the [[Greater Invisibility]] spell on yourself without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.

 # On the Brink of Death
 Starting at 14th level, when you fall unconscious, you can let your patron possess your body for one minute, gaining all the aforementioned benefits.
-After this ends, you gain one level of exhaustion and stabilize.
+After this ends, you gain one level of exhaustion and fall unconscious.
+If you still have any temporary hit points left, you lose them and stabilize.

 Once you use this feature, you can't do it again until you finish a short or long rest.